ivnkris/bandmatch-client/README.md

 To be a one stop shop for musicians we would like to add more services that musicians and bands may need.
 One such feature that we had to cut was service providers who could allow musicians to rent all they could need to create the next great hit from equipment to studio spaces.

-#### Favourite/Friend
+#### Payment

-To improve user experience we could add a feature for users to save other users
+To improve user experience we could add the ability for venue owners to be able to pay musicians for gigs they play on our site.

 #### Update Chat